 Japanese Washi Paper:

 Nepalese Lokta Paper is an eco-friendly handmade paper from the fiber of the "Nepal Paper Plant," also called the Daphne Shrub or Lokta Bush.
 The cultivation of this "tree free" paper is an eco-friendly resource and a reliable revenue stream for the village artisans of Nepal's rural and urban areas.
 Growing around 6-9,000 feet up in the Himalayan region of Nepal, this bush completely regenerates in about 4 to 6 years after being cut to about 6" from the ground.
-Lokta Paper is available in many colors and designs: from sun-washed to screen printed.
+Lokta Paper is available in many colors and designs: from sun-washed to screen printed and textured to marbled.
 When you need a strong, durable paper, Lokta Paper is the choice for you.

 Amate Bark Paper: